 Mirugai (giant clam) and aoyagi (surf clam) with ume, cucumber gelée, shiso, and ponzu foam.

 Victor: He apparently made this dish up on the spot, and I thought this was one of the highlights of the evening.
 It wasn’t as delicious as some of the other things, but it’s hard to make mirugai/aoyagi as delicious as, for instance, ōtoro.
 (The toro steak dish and the three ōtoro sushi pieces win were by far the most delicious).
 However, the creativity and flavor combinations involved were outstanding.
 The harder, chewier aspects of the clams contrasted well with the soft jelliness of the cucumber gelée, and the acidity of the latter four ingredients balanced well with the clams, making the dish light and refreshing.

 Ken: Not a big clam fan at sushi places, but this course was good.
 The flavors were really light and refreshing.
 Personally, shiso is always a bit overpowering for me, so I could’ve done with a little bit less of that.

 Victor: You can’t really go wrong with seared ōtoro.
 You can probably tell how delicious this was just from knowing what it is.

 Ken: Beautiful piece of toro.
 The best thing I had at Sushi Ko.

 Seared kinmedai (golden eye snapper) with lemon and truffle sea salt.

-Arthur: I couldn’t quite taste the truffle in the sea salt, but the bitterness and saltiness of the lemon and salt complimented the kinmedai really well.
+Victor: I couldn’t quite taste the truffle in the sea salt, but the bitterness and saltiness of the lemon and salt complimented the kinmedai really well.
 (Personally, though, I think lemon, yuzu, and sea salt are three ingredients which can compliment quite a lot of fish well…)